vhaudiquet/ubuntu-project-docs/docs/how-ubuntu-is-made/index-processes.md

 ## Archive processes

-For the most part, development work on the distribution revolves around getting packages to build and adding them to the archive.
+For the most part, development work on the distribution revolves around getting packages to build and adding them to the Archive.

 ### Basic archive management and maintenance